-Dividends were declared in the year ended 31 December 2020 and 2019 as follows:
+No dividends were declared in the year ended 31 December 2021 with the following dividends being declared in year ended 31 December 2020 as follows:

-Ex-dividend date Payment date Dividend (£) Dividend (\$) Dividend per share (£) Dividend per share (\$) First dividend 31 January 2019 1 March 2019 1,172,420 1,511,601 0.015 0.019 Second dividend 2 May 2019 31 May 2019 1,172,818 1,517,451 0.015 0.019 Third dividend 25 July 2019 23 August 2019 1,173,217 1,464,644 0.015 0.019 Fourth dividend 31 October 2019 29 November 2019 1,173,616 1,514,023 0.015 0.019 Total 2019 4,692,071 6,007,719 0.060 0.076 First dividend 30 January 2020 2 March 2020 1,174,014 1,540,248 0.015 0.020 Total 2020 1,174,014 1,540,248 0.015 0.020
+Ex-dividend date Payment date Dividend (£) Dividend (\$) Dividend per share (£) Dividend per share (\$) First dividend 30 January 2020 2 March 2020 1,174,014 1,540,248 0.015 0.020 Total 2020 1,174,014 1,540,248 0.015 0.020

 The stated dividend policy of the Company is to target an annualised dividend yield of 6% based on the Placing Issue Price.
-Due to the impact of COVID-19 the Company has ceased all dividends until further notice.
+Due to the impact of Covid-19 the Company has ceased all dividends until further notice.

 There is no guarantee that any dividends will be paid in respect of any financial year.
-The ability to pay dividends is dependent on a number of factors including the level of income returns from the Company's businesses.
+The ability to pay dividends is dependent on a number of factors including the level of income returns from the Company's investee entities.
 There can be no guarantee that the Group will achieve the target rates of return referred to in this document or that it will not sustain any capital losses through its activities.